mojaloop/mojaloop/contribute/Pragmatic-REST-Guidelines.md

 -------------------------------

-As we design the interconnection APIs between components and between participating systems, we may find API requirements that don’t precisely match the Pragmatic REST pattern defined here.
+As we design the interconnection APIs between components and between participating systems, we may find API requirements that don't precisely match the Pragmatic REST pattern defined here.
 We will evaluate these case-by-case and make the best choice to support the project goals.